Optimal Projected Variance Group-Sparse Block PCA: Defining Variance explained by non orthogonal components

-where we have used formula (\ref{506}) for the projection operator $\pr_{Z}$.
-This shows that $\varshen Y$ coincides with the {total variance explained by $Y$} introduced by Shen and Huang in \cite[section 2.3 p.
+which shows that $\varsubspace Y$ coincides with the \emph{total variance} explained by $Y$ introduced by Shen and Huang in \cite[section 2.3 p.
 1021]{SH2008}.

-Note that this definition is independant of the magnitude of the loading vectors, as mentioned at the beginning of section \ref{how to define the explained variance}.
+Note that with this definition, $\varsubspace Y$ depends only of the \emph{subspace} spanned by $[z_{1} \dots z_{\nl}]$, so the normalization of loadings $z_{j}$ is not required, as mentioned at the beginning of Section \ref{how to define the explained variance}.
 Of course, we will still continue to represent loadings by unit norm vectors - but this is here only a convenience.
-The trace formulation of the Frobenius norm gives~: